 Public Art With An Environmental Message

 Friends of the St. Clair River has launched the Thumb Coast Storm Drain Art Project, a new public art initiative with an environmental message.
 Murals painted on sidewalks and streets are bringing awareness to the connectivity between storm drains and our rivers.
 A painted storm drain reminds us that what goes into the drain ends up in our rivers. untreated.
 Artist's designs reflect messages of keeping our water clean, like "only rain in the drain", "be the solution to pollution", and "we're all downstream".
 When people make the storm drain-river connection, they are more likely to help keep them clean.
-Dozens of youth and adult artists are bringing their art to life at twenty-five storm drain locations in Port Huron, St. Clair, and Marine City throughout the summer.
+Dozens of youth and adult artists are bringing their art to life at twenty-four storm drain locations in Port Huron, St. Clair, and Marine City throughout the summer.

 What is stormwater?